CD-Kontent/rich-text-link-checker/README.md

 - A *green* row indicates that the URL behaved as expected: the request was successful, with no redirects.
 - A *yellow* row indicates that the request to this URL was redirected.
-- A *red* row indicates the request to this URL returned an error (potential indication for a 'dead link').
+- A *red* row indicates the request to this URL returned an error (potential indication of a 'dead link').

 ### API Errors